FRM4DRONES-AQUATIC

 Program Workshop 1: Data Acquisition and Processing Protocols (June 11, 2025)

-The FRM4DRONES-AQUATIC workshop series brings together the community exploring drone-based approaches for aquatic reflectance measurements.
-This first online session focuses on data acquisition and processing protocols, showcasing current practices and technical challenges while laying the groundwork for a collaborative roadmap toward standardised, high-quality methodologies.
+This first online session focused on data acquisition and processing protocols, showcasing current practices and technical challenges while laying the groundwork for a collaborative roadmap toward standardised, high-quality methodologies.

 Introduction – VITO: